bodoni/opentype/README.md

 # OpenType [![Build Status][travis-svg]][travis-url]

-The library provides a parser for OpenType fonts.
+The package provides a parser for OpenType fonts.

 ## [Documentation][docs]